I wanted a trophy boyfriend

 That’s happened to me a few times.
 I almost didn’t survive.

-Most importantly, I’m reclaiming my birth-right of being unconditionally worthy of love and belonging (shout-out to Brené Brown).
+I’m reclaiming my birth-right of being unconditionally worthy of love and belonging (shout-out to Brené Brown).

 I now realize that as painful as it might be if Gorgeous Man rejects me, it won’t diminish my inherent worthiness of love.